Submit an Article

 Abstract

-Pascal’s theorem underlies the doctrine of conoprimes, expressing their fundamental property that is completely and unambiguously determined by five elements.
-It can be expressed in a modern generalized form (see article).
-This expression clearly demonstrates the deep organic connection of every sixth element with the other five that determine conoprima.
-A simpler analogue of this theorem can be the well-known theorems expressing the fundamental properties of spheroprimes and spheroseconds.
+Pascal's theorem lies at the foundation of the theory of conoprimas, expressing their fundamental property of being completely and uniquely determined by five elements.
+In its modern generalized form, it can be expressed as follows: if six elements ABCDEF of one linear second belong to one conoprim, then, finding the intersection elements of the linear primas AB with DE, BC with EF, and CD with FA, we obtain that all three belong to one linear prima. (see the article).
+This expression clearly testifies to the deep organic connection of each sixth element with the five remaining ones that determine the conoprima.
+A simpler analogue of this theorem can be found in the well-known theorems expressing the fundamental properties of spheroprims and spheroseconds.

 Область исследования: